bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 For a high-traffic website in production, the best way to put compression in place is to implement it at a reverse proxy level (see <a href="#use-a-reverse-proxy" class="markup--anchor markup--p-anchor" title="#use-a-reverse-proxy">Use a reverse proxy</a>).
 In that case, you do not need to use compression middleware.
 For details on enabling gzip compression in Nginx, see <a href="http://nginx.org/en/docs/http/ngx_http_gzip_module.html" class="markup--anchor markup--p-anchor" title="http://nginx.org/en/docs/http/ngx_http_gzip_module.html">Module ngx_http_gzip_module</a> in the Nginx documentation.

-### Don’t use synchronous functions
+### Don't use synchronous functions

 Synchronous functions and methods tie up the executing process until they return.
 A single call to a synchronous function might return in a few microseconds or milliseconds, however in high-traffic websites, these calls add up and reduce the performance of the app.
 Avoid their use in production.

 Although Node and many modules provide synchronous and asynchronous versions of their functions, always use the asynchronous version in production.
 The only time when a synchronous function can be justified is upon initial startup.

 If you are using Node.js 4.0+ or io.js 2.1.0+, you can use the `--trace-sync-io` command-line flag to print a warning and a stack trace whenever your application uses a synchronous API.
-Of course, you wouldn’t want to use this in production, but rather to ensure that your code is ready for production.
+Of course, you wouldn't want to use this in production, but rather to ensure that your code is ready for production.
 See the <a href="https://nodejs.org/api/cli.html#cli_trace_sync_io" class="markup--anchor markup--p-anchor" title="https://nodejs.org/api/cli.html#cli_trace_sync_io">node command-line options documentation</a> for more information.

 ### Do logging correctly